 improve their quality of life, and

-have fresh air year round.
+mood, and have fresh air year round.

 Both light & air are fully adjustable.